pluckyporcupine/raylibmosaic/README.md

 Due to reserved words and differences in calling conventions, there are a few quirks.

+* Records (structs) of <=8 bytes that are passed to a C function must be passed by value.
+All others must be passed by reference.
+The compiler should help you in remembering this.
+For further clarity, compiling with the option `-recs` will show you all records in your code and their sizes.
+Records of <=8 bytes are marked with an `S`.

 * The names of several struct members have been changed to avoid namespace conflicts with reserved words.
 The changes are as follows:
     * max -> `max
     * min -> `min